 If I have more than one BlueConic channel, can I update each one?

-Will there be any downtime for my existing BlueConic channels?
+Will there be any downtime for my existing BlueConic channels during migration?

 No, BlueConic will keep running as before the first-party hostname.
 Once the DNS change is complete, you can change your old BlueConic script with the new BlueConic hostname script that we send to you.
 In the meantime, the old script will remain functional.
 There are no changes to your public-facing URLs.